Exenatide is given as an injection just under the surface of the skin.

 - If you are using Byetta®, you will be advised to inject two doses a day.
 You should have each injection within the 60-minute period before a main meal, and the two doses should be at least six hours apart.
 The best way to achieve this is to have your first injection during the hour before your first meal of the day, and the second injection during the hour before your evening meal.

 - If you are using Bydureon®, you will be advised to inject one dose a week, on the same day of each week.
-Each kit (2 mg powder with solvent) provides a single dose.
+Each pre-filled pen provides a single dose.
 The injection can be given at any time of the day, and it can be given either before or after a meal.
 If you forget to use the injection on your usual day, use it as soon as you remember and keep to your normal weekly schedule.
 However, if your next scheduled dose is due within three days, miss out the forgotten dose and take your next dose when it is due.

 Getting the most from your treatment